Impact

 When a System Meant to Heal Causes Harm

-Over time, these systems have evolved into complex frameworks operating at the intersection of health, law, insurance and government policy.
+Over time, workers’ compensation systems have evolved into complex frameworks operating at the intersection of healthcare, insurance, law and government policy.

-Shattered explores what happens when systems designed to support recovery begin to shape the experience of injury itself — and asks how they can be redesigned to restore care, dignity and trust.
+Shattered explores what happens when systems designed to support recovery begin to shape — and sometimes worsen — the experience of injury itself.

 ABOUT THE ISSUE